jeremander/fancy-dataclass/docs/README.md

 Python 3.7 introduced the `dataclasses` module which lets you write "statically typed" classes using the type hinting mechanism.

-By inspecting dataclasses' type annotations, it is possible to endow them with special powers that help cut down on boilerplate code in a variety of domains.
-Applications include:
+By inspecting dataclasses' type annotations, it is possible to endow them with special powers that help cut down on boilerplate code in a wide variety of domains, such as:

 - *JSON conversion*: serialize dataclasses to JSON and vice versa
 - *SQL persistence*: define a SQL table, and save/load objects from a database